The ADA and Academic Timelines in the School of Medicine

 Section 504 and the ADA protect “otherwise qualified” individuals with disabilities.

-- Otherwise qualified: “with respect to postsecondary and vocational education services, a disabled person who meets the academic and technical standards requisite to admission or participation in the University’s education program.”
+- Otherwise qualified: “with respect to postsecondary and vocational education services, a disabled person who meets the academic and technical standards (PDF) requisite to admission or participation in the University’s education program.”
 34 CFR 104.3(l)(3)

 - Disability: a physical or mental impairment that substantially limits one or more major life activities of such individual; construed broadly in protection of the individual.

 - Major life activities include, among other things, learning, thinking, concentrating

 A public university shall furnish appropriate auxiliary aids and services where necessary to afford an individual with a disability an equal opportunity to participate in, and enjoy the benefits of, a service, program, or activity conducted by a public entity.

 - Examples include: interpreters, readers, technology access, taped text

 The use of methods for evaluating the academic achievement of students with disabilities that will ensure results represent the student's performance in the course, rather than the student's impaired sensory, manual, or speaking skills (except where such skills are the factors that the test purports to measure).